marlapativ/arcademania/README.md

     * Click on save
     * Profile data should be updated and displayed the updated content on reload

-10. As a user I should be able to view recently played games
+10. As a user I should be able to view recently played games on left pane
     * Login to the website
     * Expand the left pane
-    * View the 3 recently played games
+    * View recently played games section with the 3 most recently played games

+11. As a user I should be able to view My favourite games on left pane
+    * Login to the website
+    * Expand the left pane
+    * View the favourite games section with 3 favourite games

+12. As a user I should be able to navigate to favourites page from left pane
+	* Login to the website
+    * Expand the left pane
+    * click on the the favourite games section header
+	* User should be navigated to the favourites page

+13. As a user I should be able to view the global leaderboard
+	* Login to the website
+    * click on the leaderboard
+    * global leaderboard should be visible on a right pane which slides in immediately after the click is performed

+14. As a user I should be able to see Most liked/Played games
+	* Login to the website
+    * On the Homepage, there should be a section which will have most played games

+## Other Stories

+11. Develop Car Crash game
+12. Develop Tic-tac-toe game
+13. Develop Memory card game
+14. Develop Connect4 game
+15. Develop Minesweeper game

 -----------------------------------------------------------------------------------------------------------------